VirusTotal/yara/docs/writingrules.rst

 Global rules give you the possibility of imposing restrictions in all your rules at once.
-For example, suppose that you want all your rules ignoring those files that exceed certain size limit, you could go rule by rule doing the required modifications to their conditions, or just write a global rule like this one::
+For example, suppose that you want all your rules ignoring those files that exceed a certain size limit, you could go rule by rule doing the required modifications to their conditions, or just write a global rule like this one::